panoptic-labs/docs/research/2025-05-13-base-vs-ethereum-iv/2025-05-13-base-vs-ethereum-iv.md

 The price chart (see Figure 1 and 2) shows the minute-level price difference between ETH/USDC on Base and Ethereum from January to April 2025.
 We observe repeated, sharp dislocations—sometimes exceeding ±150 USDC—indicating short-lived but significant deviations in price across chains.
 These transient spikes likely stem from cross-chain latency, sequencer delays, or JIT liquidity provisioning on Base.
 The clustering of these deviations around volatility events suggests that during periods of market stress, Base becomes more disconnected, introducing temporary arbitrage windows for high-frequency or cross-chain strategies.

 The implied volatility charts (see Figure 4) reveals that while the overall shape and trend of implied volatility on Base and Ethereum closely mirror one another — reflecting a shared exposure to macro and crypto-native volatility events — the magnitude and sharpness of spikes vary significantly.
 Ethereum consistently shows sharper IV peaks, particularly during mid-2024, suggesting more reactive or leveraged market conditions.
 The second plot (see Figure 5), showing the IV spread (Base – Ethereum), confirms that most of the time, the difference hovers slightly above zero, implying Base IV tends to be marginally higher.
-However, Ethereum exhibits pronounced spikes that Base does not replicate, leading to temporary but substantial negative spreads (down to –100+).
+However, Ethereum exhibits pronounced spikes that Base does not replicate, leading to temporary but substantial negative spreads (down to –100 or lower).
 This suggests that Ethereum may be more susceptible to just-in-time (JIT) liquidity shocks or faster-moving speculative flows, while Base maintains a slightly elevated, more stable background IV.
 Traders using Panoptic can exploit these differences: short vol on Ethereum during spikes and long vol on Base during calm conditions may offer asymmetric opportunities when combined in a cross-chain portfolio.

 **In summary**